tsg-sumneand/todo/README.md

 Todo project created by working through the book "Essential Typescript 4".

-To run the program, navigate to the root project folder and type the following commands:
+To run the program, navigate to your local todo folder and type the following commands:

     tsc                 # transpile ts to js
     node dist/index.js  # interpret js and execute on cpu